 - Additional Trauma theatre lists in place now to reduce the impact on electives - Continue to use the private sector with c40 patients transferring in January.

-Risk Mitigation Insufficient capacity to deliver outpatient demand Additional sessions targeted where most needed resulting in ASI's and long waits for first appointment Use of the Independent sector (IS)
+Risk Mitigation Insufficient capacity to deliver outpatient demand resulting in ASI's and long waits for first appointment J. J

 Lead: Helen Hendley, Deputy Chief Operating Officer (Elective Care)